Bankoga/golem/open_problems/external_io_plan.md

 - Audio Stream
   - Must support different streams like speakers, and mic
   - to convert spikes to sounds
+- File buffer
+  - to enable writing to a file directly without mediation through other output streams

 ## Potential Pitfalls